ndoubleg/Smart-watch-for-Dementia-patient/README.md

 -----------------
 ## Project Novelty
 ### Checking the patient's safety range, not just location tracking.
-If the dementia patient is out of safety, the system checks and notifies to carer.
-So carers will be able to reduce their concerns about the movement of dementia patients.
+If the dementia patient is out of safety, the system checks and notifies to guardian.
+So guardians will be able to reduce their concerns about the movement of dementia patients.

 #### Team Members